 Extensions are in the same boat as curls really.
 Again, they need a little weight without any space.
 All you need is space to raise your arms, and you’re all set for your small space workout.
 See what you can find.

-Overall, space can be a very limiting factor, but it doesn't mean you can't work out.
-If there's a will, then there's a way.
-It's not going to get you ripped, but it's definitely a great way to get your workout fix anywhere any time with no excuses.
+Overall, space can be a very limiting factor, but you can still exercise in small spaces.
+If there’s a will, then there’s a way.
+It’s not going to get you ripped, but it’s definitely a great way to get your workout fix anywhere any time with no excuses.
 Have fun!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.